sam2829/Project1-Michael-Jordan/README.md

 - Features at the top of every page and shows the site heading and contains the navigation links.
 - The navigation links are clearly spread across the page and used to navigate around the site.
-- The navigation links go into a drop down menu once the screen size goes below 992px wide.
+- The navigation links go into a drop-down menu once the screen size goes below 992px wide.

 Screenshot of header in full screen:
 ![Header](assets/screenshots/header.png)

-Screenshot of header in mobile screen and drop down menu:
+Screenshot of header in mobile screen and drop-down menu:
 ![Headermobile](assets/screenshots/header2.png)

 #### Footer